Will-Pikus/readme-generator/README.md

-# read-me-generater
+# readme-generator
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-Node js app taking inputs from user to generate a read me.
+node js app that takes inputs from a user to generate a good read me

 ## Table of Contents